What is Wrong with the Guided Tours?

 „A person who guides visitors in the language of their choice and interprets the cultural and natural heritage of an area which person normally possesses an area-specific qualification usually issued and/or recognized by the appropriate authority.”

-In Egypt, our tour guide (on the photo) was so polite, helpful and patient with our group and we were all sad when we left.
+In Egypt, our tour guide (on the photo) was so polite, helpful and patient with our group that we were all sad when we left.
 We felt as we leave a close friend.
 You will agree that such experiences are unforgettable.
-It would be nice to have a variety of different ways to experience excursions and tours – something new and innovative, which brings people together and creates long-term relationships.
+It would be nice to have a variety of different ways to experience tours – something new and innovative, which brings people together and creates long-term relationships.

 One of the best guided tours I took recently, was the walking tour in a small group by Context Travel in London.